KamgangAnthony/Optimizing-Online-Sports-Retail-Revenue/README.md

-# Optimizing-Online-Sports-Retail-Revenue

-* This is an exercise to analyse with sql how to optimize profits for a company in the sports clothing and athleisure attire industry.
+* This is an exercise to assess using sql how to maximise profitability for a firm in the sports apparel and athleisure outfit market.

-Sports clothing and athleisure attire is a huge industry, worth approximately $193 billion in 2021 with a strong growth forecast over the next decade!
+Sports apparel and athleisure wear is a significant sector, valued around $193 billion in 2021, with a robust growth projection over the following decade!

-In this notebook, we play the role of a product analyst for an online sports clothing company.
-The company is specifically interested in how it can improve revenue.
-We will dive into product data such as pricing, reviews, descriptions, and ratings, as well as revenue and website traffic, to produce recommendations for its marketing and sales teams.
+In this notebook, we assume the position of a product analyst for an online sports apparel firm.
+The corporation is primarily interested in how it might enhance revenue.
+We will look into product data such as price, reviews, descriptions, and ratings, as well as revenue and website traffic, to provide suggestions for its marketing and sales teams.

-The database provided to us, sports, contains five tables, with product_id being the primary key for all of them(see notebook)
+The database supplied to us, sports, comprises five tables, with product id being the primary key for all of them (see notebook).